durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 Digression on time use as a footprint/proxy for practices?

-This paper uses natioanlly representative time use diary data form the United Kingdom and France to compare and contrast the changing timing of cooking and eating in each country over the last 30 years.
+This paper uses nationally representative time use diary data form the United Kingdom and France to compare and contrast the changing timing of cooking and eating in each country over the last 30 years.
 It then uses the most recent data to analyse and comapre the social and spatial variation in current eating practices in each country.
 Finally the paper provides preliminary analysis of French regional residential electricity consumption data which highlights the role of regional variation in cooking practices.
 The paper concludes with a discussion of the implications of the results for electricity demand in the UK and France and outlines directions for future research

 # Cooking, Eating and Energy
 Here we need to talk about the changing nature of cooking & eating from the literature (if there is any) - quant (e.g. Southerton) & qual (e.g. Warde).